fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ![](../../images/8/31.png)

-When you press "play" on a subscription, the playground waits for notifications to the subscription.
+When you press "play" on a subscription, the playground waits for notifications from the subscription.

-The backend code can be found from [github](https://github.com/fullstackopen-2019/graphql-phonebook-backend/tree/part8-6), branch <i>part8-6</i>.
+The backend code can be found on [Github](https://github.com/fullstackopen-2019/graphql-phonebook-backend/tree/part8-6), branch <i>part8-6</i>.

 ### Subscriptions on the client

-In order to use subscriptions in our React application, we have to do some changes, especially on its [configurations](https://www.apollographql.com/docs/react/data/subscriptions/#client-setup).
+In order to use subscriptions in our React application, we have to do some changes, especially on its [configuration](https://www.apollographql.com/docs/react/data/subscriptions/#client-setup).
-The configurations in <i>index.js</i> have to be modified like so:
+The configuration in <i>index.js</i> have to be modified like so:

 ```js
 import React from 'react'